boonepeter/boonepeter.github.io/content/posts/unnecessary_bigquery_optimization.md

 Query 3|476.4 MiB|4.761 sec

 As the documentation says, we shouldn't worry about the number of times the data is read from a cost perspective.
 However, there may be performance gains if we can avoid reading the data multiple times.
 The last query consumes about 50% of the slot time of the first two queries.
 This is not a thorough comparison, but it does indicate that the third query is much faster.

+### Note

+If you are using flat rate billing then you __should__ be worried about the slot time from a cost perspective.
+As [the post mentions](https://cloud.google.com/blog/products/data-analytics/cost-optimization-best-practices-for-bigquery#:~:text=You%20might%20be,optimization%20in%20itself!):

+> You might be tempted to think that you don’t have to worry about query optimizations with flat-rate at all.
+The reality is that it still impacts performance.
+The faster your query (job) executes, the more number of jobs you will be able to complete in the same amount of time with fixed slots.
+If you think about it, that’s cost optimization in itself!